Article 8B.

 (4) If the total premium tax allocated to all members of the consolidated group that are not special purpose financial captives exceeds one hundred thousand dollars ($100,000), then the total premium tax allocated to those members is one hundred thousand dollars ($100,000).

-(g) (Expires for taxable years beginning on or after January 1, 2024) A captive insurance company formed and licensed under the laws of a jurisdiction other than North Carolina that (i) obtains the approval of the North Carolina Commissioner of Insurance to redomesticate to North Carolina pursuant to G.S.
-58-10-380(g) to operate as a North Carolina-domiciled captive insurance company and (ii) redomesticates to North Carolina on or before December 31, 2022, is exempted from premium taxes imposed by this section for the year in which the redomestication occurs and the premium taxes imposed by this section for the calendar year following the redomestication.
-This subsection expires for taxable years beginning on or after January 1, 2024.
+(g) (Expires for taxable years beginning on or after January 1, 2026) A captive insurance company formed and licensed under the laws of a jurisdiction other than North Carolina that (i) obtains the approval of the North Carolina Commissioner of Insurance to redomesticate to North Carolina pursuant to G.S.
+58-10-380(g) to operate as a North Carolina-domiciled captive insurance company and (ii) redomesticates to North Carolina is exempted from premium taxes imposed by this section for the year in which the redomestication occurs and the premium taxes imposed by this section for the calendar year following the redomestication.
+This subsection expires for taxable years beginning on or after January 1, 2026.
 (2013-116, s.
 6(b); 2014-3, s.
 14.11; 2018-5, s.
 38.2(f); 2022-7, s.
-5(a), (b).)
+5(a), (b); 2024-29, s.
+3(a).)

 § 105-228.5.
 (Effective for taxable years beginning before January 1, 2022) Taxes measured by gross premiums.